MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Run an Application on the Virtual Device
 ----------------------------------------

-In this example, we will run the :guilabel:`animatedMascot` Application which is available in the i.MX RT1170 VEE Port.
+In this example, we will run the :guilabel:`animatedMascot` Application which is available as an example sample in the i.MX RT1170 VEE Port.

 In order to execute the :guilabel:`animatedMascot` Application on the Virtual Device, the SDK provides the Gradle :guilabel:`runOnSimulator` task.

 .. note::

-   If you are using another IDE than IntelliJ IDEA, please have a look at :ref:`sdk_6_run_on_simulator` section.
+   If you are using another IDE than IntelliJ IDEA, please have a look at the :ref:`sdk_6_run_on_simulator` section.

 * In the Gradle view, navigate to :guilabel:`nxpvee-mimxrt1170-evk > apps > animatedMascot > Tasks > microej`.
-Double-click on the :guilabel:`runOnSimulator` task in the Gradle tasks view.
-It may take a few seconds.
+Double-click on the :guilabel:`runOnSimulator` task.

       .. figure:: images/iMXRT1170/getting-started-runOnSimulator.png
          :alt: runOnSimulator task